 In just a few years of operation and with only a few published titles, this small enterprise managed to revolutionize the way literature was conveyed to the public.

 Floriana Fabian, an artist with a solid television portfolio, was one of the first to be featured by Cygenesis.
-Although video files were still a thing of the future, she viewed the electronic publishing of her novel as a production for the silver screen.
+Although digital video was still a thing of the future, she viewed the electronic publishing of her novel, "The Stories of My Computer—Terra," as a production for the silver screen.
 In the absence of motion pictures, she thought of compensating with collages, graphics, and photographs...

 This sparked the publisher's imagination, who took the visuals to a whole new level.
-The e-book was a hit, with over 1500 downloads within three days.
+The e-book was a hit, with almost 1600 readers, within three days.

 Gary and Floriana remained friends for life.